-There are two major power modes for the ADS7843: full power (PD1-PD0 = 11_B) and auto power-down (PD1-PD0 = 11_B) and auto power-down (PD1-PD0 = 11_B).
-When operating at full speed and 16 clocks per conversion (see Figure 6), the ADS7843 spends most of its time acquiring or converting.
+There are two major power modes for the ADS7845: full power (PD1 - PD0 = $11{\rm B}$) and auto power-down (PD1 - PD0 = $00{\rm B}$).
+When operating at full speed and 16-clocks per conversion (as shown in Figure 6), the ADS7845 spends most of its time acquiring or converting.
 There is little time for auto power-down, assuming that this mode is active.
 Therefore, the difference between full power mode and auto power-down is negligible.
 If the conversion rate is decreased by simply slowing the frequency of the DCLK input, the two modes remain approximately equal.
 However, if the DCLK frequency is kept at the maximum rate during a conversion but conversions are simply done less often, the difference between the two modes is dramatic.

-Figure 9 shows the difference between reducing the DCLK frequency ("scaling" DCLK to match the conversion rate) or maintaining DCLK at the highest frequency and reducing the number of conversions per second.
+Figure 10 shows the difference between reducing the DCLK frequency ("scaling" DCLK to match the conversion rate) or maintaining DCLK at the highest frequency and reducing the number of conversions per second.
 In the later case, the converter spends an increasing percentage of its time in power-down mode (assuming the auto power-down mode is active).